rafalp/misago_docker/README.md

 Misago uses Redis for caching and tasks queue.
 To get most performance out of it, you will have to make sure that you have `Transparent Huge Pages (THP)` support disabled in your kernel.
 To fix this issue run the command `echo never > /sys/kernel/mm/transparent_hugepage/enabled` as root, and add it to your `/etc/rc.local` in order to retain the setting after a reboot.
 Docker Redis container must be restarted after THP is disabled, but you can simply run `./appctl restart` for same effect.

-This is impossible if you are running Misago on macOS.

 Upgrading to newer version
 --------------------------